 - Cellulose has a high amount of moisture.
 When it burns, it releases a lot of hydrogen.
 This gas helps to create a powerful arc that gives intense penetration.

-- This flux type creates low amounts of slag.
-As a result, the weld metal freezes.
-Fast freezing makes these rods excellent for all position welding.
+- This flux creates low amounts of slag.
+As a result, the weld metal freezes fast, making these rods excellent for all-position welding.

-- Their deep penetration makes them the best rods to weld on dirty workpieces.
+- Their deep penetration makes them the best rods to weld dirty workpieces.

-- The high amount of moisture in the cellulosic flux gives a significant disadvantage.
-It increases the risk of cold cracking.
-However, welders cope with this by controlling the heat until the hydrogen can escape from the weld.
+- The high amount of moisture in the flux increases the risk of cold cracking.
+However, welders cope with this by controlling the heat until the hydrogen can escape.

-- Their aggressive arc makes cellulose rods hard to weld with.
+- Their aggressive arc makes these rods hard to weld with.

-- The forceful gasses from cellulose result in a more concave bead and create more sparks, spatter, and fumes.
+- Their forceful gasses result in a concave bead and create more sparks, spatter, and fumes.

-- The slag on the bead is thin, but it needs a good brushing to clean it.
+- The slag on the bead is sticky and needs effort to remove it.